Oat: Ground cover

 Winter oats may be grown as an off-season groundcover and ploughed under in the spring as a green fertilizer, or harvested in early summer.
 They also can be used for pasture; they can be grazed a while, then allowed to head out for grain production, or grazed continuously until other pastures are ready.

 Other uses

 Oat straw is used as animal bedding; it absorbs liquids better than wheat straw.
 The straw can be used for making corn dollies, small decorative woven figures.
 Tied in a muslin bag, oat straw has been used to soften bath water.

+In biotechnology, oat-derived proteins such as LOV-domains have been used as the basis for technologies including quantum sensors and fluorescent reporters..

+Furfural, a chemical used for manufacturing nylon, is obtained from oat hulls.

 In human culture

+Oats have been eaten in Britain since the Iron Age.
+Production and consumption was long concentrated in Scotland even as oats were cultivated elsewhere.
+In the 16th and 17th centuries, as the emergence of alternative food sources meant the English were less reliant on oats for sustenance, oats began to be regarded as a mark of inferiority.
 In his 1755 Dictionary of the English Language, Samuel Johnson defined oats as "A grain, which in England is generally given to horses, but in Scotland supports the people."

 "Oats and Beans and Barley Grow" is the first line of a traditional folksong (1380 in the Roud Folk Song Index), recorded in different forms from 1870.
 Similar songs are recorded from France, Canada, Belgium, Sweden, and Italy.

 In English, oats are associated with sexual intercourse, as in the idioms "sowing one's (wild) oats", meaning having many sexual partners in one's youth, and "getting your oats", meaning having sex regularly.